mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/parentheses.png" height="80%" width="80%">
 </center>

 This question, [**LC 20:** Valid Parentheses](https://leetcode.com/problems/valid-parentheses/), is painful without a stack, and trivial with one.
-Below, we'll write a function that takes in a string of parentheses and returns a boolean of whether the parentheses are valid.
+Below, we'll write a function that takes in a string of brackets and returns a boolean of whether the brackets are valid.

-Our function will work like this at a high level: any time we see an open bracket, we'll add it to the stack.
-Any time we see a closing bracket, we'll check if the last open bracket we saw matches the closing bracket.
+Our solution works like this at a high level: any time we see an open bracket, we add it to the stack.
+Any time we see a closing bracket, we check if the last open bracket we saw matches the closing bracket.
 If it doesn't, we know the string isn't valid.
 If it does, we pop that element off the stack and continue scanning the string.
 If we make it to the end, the final check is to confirm the stack is empty, i.e. there are no unmatched open brackets.

 {% include header-python.html %}
 ```python